 Spare Key / Documents

-Keep a spare key handy and ensure that you are carrying all your necessary documents with you inclusive of your driving license, RC, PUC and Insurance certificate.
+Keep a spare key handy and ensure that you are carrying all your necessary documents with you inclusive of your driving license, RC, PUC, and Insurance certificate.

-am not really a car expert and my knowledge is pretty much limited to the basics; which I am sure anyone who owns a car will have.
-Information I shared above was a mix of my own knowledge and stuff that I read over the web.
+I am not really a car expert and my knowledge is pretty much limited to the basics; which I am sure anyone who owns a car will have.
+The information I shared above was a mix of my own knowledge and stuff that I read over the web.